 How long do I need to be a contractor for?

-Again, every lender is different.
-But regardless of whether you are classed as a self-employed or employed contractor, the majority of mortgage providers require:
+Again, it all depends on the mortgage provider.
+But regardless of whether you are classed as a self-employed or employed contractor, the majority of mortgage lenders require:

-- A minimum 12 months history of contracting.
-A few can consider day one contractors with relevant industry experience.
+- A minimum 12 months track record of contracting.
+A few mortgage lenders can consider day one contractors with relevant industry experience.

-- Your current contract has at least 3 months to run, or is a minimum 3 months in duration.
-Some lenders require 6 months.
+- The current fixed-term contract to have at least 3 months to run.
+Some banks and building societies require 6 months.

-- Evidence your current contract is being renewed, or that you have a new contract lined up.
+- Evidence your current contract is being renewed, or that you have a new fixed term contract lined up.

 - If your current contract has less than 3-6 months to run.
 Some mortgage providers require evidence you've already renewed your contract at least once.

-- Less than 6 weeks gap between contracts in the past year.
+- Less than 6 weeks gap between contracts in the past year, though a few mortgage lenders use 8 weeks.

 - A track record of at least 2 years service in the same line of work/industry.
 This doesn't necessarily need to be in a contracting role.